Linzy-Liu/Note-Repository/Notes in markdown/Regression Analysis.md

 #### Testing for IV exogeneity

 The idea is that, if all instruments are exogenous, the 2SLS residuals should be uncorrelated with the instruments, up to sampling error.
-But if there are $k + 1$ parameters and $k + 1 + q$ instruments, the 2SLS residuals have a zero mean and are identically uncorrelated with $k$ linear combinations of the instruments.
+Then we have the following overifdentification test, which is usually called **Sargan test**.

 **Testing Overidentifying restrictions**
-1. Estimate the structural equation by 2SLS and obtain the 2SLS residuals, $\hat{u}_1$.
+1. Estimate the structural equation by 2SLS and obtain the 2SLS residuals, $\hat{u}$.
-2. Regress $\hat{u}_1$ on all exogenous variables.
+2. Regress $\hat{u}$ on all exogenous variables(Including IVs and exogenous variables in the equation).
 Obtain the R-squared, say, $R^2$.
-3. Under the null hypothesis that all IVs are uncorrelated with $u_1$, $nR^2 \sim \chi^2(q)$, where $q$ is the number of instrumental variables from outside the model minus the total number of endogenous explanatory variables, and $n$ stands for the number of samples.
-If $nR^2_1$ exceeds (say) the 5% critical value in the $\chi^2(q)$ distribution, we reject $H_0$ and conclude that at least some of the IVs are not exogenous.
+3. Under the null hypothesis that all IVs are uncorrelated with $u$, $nR^2 \sim \chi^2(q)$, where $q$ is the number of IVs minus the total number of endogenous explanatory variables, and $n$ stands for the number of samples.
+If $nR^2$ exceeds (say) the 5% critical value in the $\chi^2(q)$ distribution, we reject $H_0$ and conclude that at least some of the IVs are not exogenous.

 # Time Series